Azure/notation-azure-kv/README.md

    Successfully verified signature for localhost:5000/hello-world@sha256:f54a58bc1aac5ea1a25d796ae155dc228b3f0e11d046ae276b39c4bf2f13d8c4
    ```

-## Getting Started with a certificate signed by a trusted CA.
+## Getting started with a certificate signed by a trusted CA.
-1. install Azure CLI by following the [guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
+1. Install Azure CLI by following the [guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
-2. login with Azure CLI, set the subscription and make sure the `GetCertificate` and `Sign` permission have been granted to your role:
+2. Login to Azure with Azure CLI, set the subscription and make sure the `GetCertificate` and `Sign` permission have been granted to your role:
    ```sh
    az login
    az account set --subscription $subscriptionID
    ```
-4. create an Azure Key Vault and a Certificate Signing Request (CSR):
+3. Create an Azure Key Vault and a Certificate Signing Request (CSR):
    ```sh
    resourceGroup=notationResource
    keyVault=notationKV